NIPASO-OWL/Advanced-Programming-Project-24-25/README.md

 -pairwise_alignment(): takes in 2 user inputted sequence ID form the input file and a data frame containing the sequences, the function returns the alignment with the highest score and the score itself.

-The templates and static folders are necessary for the correct functioning of the program.
+The templates and static folders are NECESSARY for the correct functioning of the program.
 The templates folder contains all the necessary html templates and the static folder contains a files directory which is used to store the user inputted file.